spike7638/TankSensor/README.md

 * show the tank fullness via a web page that you can connect to at any time.

 ## Beyond hardware
-In this design, we're using an ESP32 (shown in the photo above) that also has a TFT display unit attached to it (a "lilygo TTGO", https://www.banggood.com/LILYGO-TTGO-T-Display-ESP32-CH9102F-WiFi-bluetooth-Module-1_14-Inch-LCD-Development-Board-p-1999994.html?cur_warehouse=CN&ID=6309998&rmmds=search), and we'll use this to
-* transform sensor readings into useful numbers
-* display a bar graph showing the fullness of the tank
-* set lower and upper limits on the sensor readings
-* show the tank fullness via a web page that you can connect to at any time.

 As mentioned earlier, there are also a web pages for adjust various settings, like the network name for the project, the 'name' for the tank (perhaps "fuel tank 1")  set the upper and lower limits of expected sensor readings, etc. And you can record lower and upper limits using the buttons on the front of the device as well.
 Finally, the display is kind of bright, so there's a touch-sensor on the system: when you touch it with your finger, the display turns on for 10 seconds -- long enough for you to see how full the tank is -- and then turns off again.
 (The pin used for touch-sensing is pin 33.)

 When power is removed from the unit, the low- and high-limit settings, network name, tank name, and other data are preserved and restored at the next startup.
 For this, we use the Flash memory that's part of the ESP32, which can be written thousands of times before wearing out.
 Because our "settings" values are likely to be written just a few times, this seems like a safe approach.
 This particular part of the system is implemented in the Persistence.[cpp, h] files.